 Roy Orbison recorded “Pretty Paper” in time for Christmas 1963.

-Roy Orbison knew a good ballad when he heard one.
+Roy Orbison knew a good song when he heard one.
 And, like Willie Nelson, he had lived in Fort Worth.

 Orbie and Nadine indeed found work: at the bomber plant.
 The family rented rooms upstairs in the Pritchard Building (1906) at 1404 North Main Street.